top of page

 But the reason why coaches for many decades have employed overload techniques is to introduce planned variation and variety over the long-term training process.

-If your goal is to increase muscle mass and strength, then overload techniques must be chosen that are consistent with that training outcome - high training volume and high effort tension placed on the muscle.
+If your goal is to increase muscle mass and strength, then overload techniques must be chosen that are consistent with that training outcome – ‘set extending’, high training volume and high effort tension placed on the muscle.

-But straight sets, just like any resistance training method, can be overused, and can increase the amount of time you spend in the gym due to the rest needed after every set.
+But straight sets, just like any training method, can be overused, and can increase the amount of time you spend in the gym due to the rest needed after every set.

 This is where overload techniques have their greatest advantage - they allow you to do more work in less time and inherently insert a degree of variation and variety into the program sequence, ensuring that our workouts don’t experience monotony and plateaus.